General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

 - The six fundamental stars of Pals appeared in all 236 episodes.
-Who’s the following most common character to seem within the present?
+Who’s the following most common character to look within the present?

-- What was legendary comedy actor Oliver Hardy’s actual first title at delivery?
+- What was legendary comedy actor Oliver Hardy’s actual first identify at beginning?

-- Title the 5 elements demanded by one in all Basil Fawlty’s company to make the notorious Waldorf Salad.
+- Title the 5 components demanded by one in all Basil Fawlty’s friends to make the notorious Waldorf Salad.

-- Full the title of the basic British sitcom: Steptoe and [blank]
+- Full the identify of the basic British sitcom: Steptoe and [blank]

 - Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?

-- What was the title of Ronnie Barker’s character in Open All Hours?
+- What was the identify of Ronnie Barker’s character in Open All Hours?

 - Who performs comedy character Alan Partridge?